B2B

 Second-Year Student Opportunities

-Undergraduate Research Experience – $1300/semester for up to 2 semesters
+Undergraduate Research Experience – $1,100/semester

 Undergraduate Research Experiences (URE) are an opportune way to become actively engaged in STEM.
 Undergraduate research creates an experience similar to what students may experience in their future STEM careers.
 Through URE, students can prepare to one day work in high-pressure environments, learn to write and present in a formal STEM context, enjoy a sense of accomplishment and validation in solving real world problems, build relationships with mentors, and network with professionals in the industry.
 URE students will research under the tutelage of a faculty member on a STEM research project determined by themselves and their mentor.
 Project themes are often place-based and provide relevance and local context to student learning.
 Additionally, URE students can expect to gain relevant and marketable skills not taught in their curriculum, as well as less formal skills such as collaboration and critical thought.
 URE students will present their reasearch at the Student Undergraduate Research Fair (SURF) at the end of their semester.
 Additionally, some students may have the opportunity to present their work at national conferences.